a4my/my-cheatsheets/react-FCC.md

 )
 ```

-### Self-clsing tags
+### Self-closing tags

 In JSX, the rules are a little different.
 Any JSX element can be written with a self-closing tag, and every element must be closed.

 The line-break tag, for example, must always be written as <br /> in order to be valid JSX that can be transpiled.
-A <div>, on the other hand, can be written as <div /> or <div></div>.
-The difference is that in the first syntax version there is no way to include anything in the <div />.
+A `<div>`, on the other hand, can be written as `<div />` or `<div></div>`.
+The difference is that in the first syntax version there is no way to include anything in the `<div />`.

 # React components

 ### Create a Stateless Functional Component

 There are two ways to create a React component.
 The first way is to use a JavaScript function.
-Defining a component in this way creates a stateless functional component. cThere are two ways to create a React component.
+Defining a component in this way creates a stateless functional component.
+There are two ways to create a React component.
 The first way is to use a JavaScript function.
 Defining a component in this way creates a stateless functional component.

 To create a component with a function, you simply write a JavaScript function that returns either JSX or null.

-❗ One important thing to note is that React requires your function name to begin with a capital letter.c
+❗ One important thing to note is that React requires your function name to begin with a capital letter.

 ```js
 const DemoComponent = function () {